spdx/spdx-spec/chapters/other-licensing-information-detected.md

 ## 10.1 License identifier field <a name="10.1"></a>

-**Description**
+### 10.1.1 Description

 Provide a locally unique identifier to refer to licenses that are not found on the SPDX License List.
 This unique identifier can then be used in the packages and files sections of the SPDX file (Clause [7](package-information.md) and Clause [8](file-information.md), respectively).

-**Intent**

-Create a human readable short form license identifier for a license not on the SPDX License List.
-This identifier shall be unique within the SPDX file.
-In previous versions of SPDX, the references were required to be sequential numbers, but as of version 1.2, creators may specify references that are easier for humans to remember and mentally map.

-**Metadata**

 The metadata for the license identifier field is shown in Table 63.

 Table 63 — Metadata for the license identifier field